Photon-HDF5/phconvert/README.md

     pip install phconvert

-or downloading the souces and doing the usual:
+or by downloading the sources and doing the usual:

     python setup.py build
     python setup.py install